archittgupta/archittgupta/README.md

 Some of my recent projects:

-- 🌪️ [Vayudoot](https://vayudoot-2-0.vercel.app): Drone Competition website where you can register and create a team.
+- 🌪️ [Vayudoot](https://vayudoot-2-0.vercel.app): Drone Competition website where you can register.